 11. HootSuite

 The social media scene today is complex but necessary.
-Not only can you multiply your reach considerably, social ‘noise’ such as hype can also serve as indicators of your site popularity.
+Not only can you multiply your reach considerably, but social ‘noise’ such as hype can also serve as indicators of your site's popularity.
 The problem is that some businesses may need to use more than one social channel.

 If you use multiple social channels to boost your online marketing effort, make use of a social media integrator like HootSuite for better control and less work.
 Here you can plan, create, and execute (or schedule) entire social campaigns on various platforms at the same time.